nwmqpa/GTNH-CropAutomation/README.md

     autoTier

 The second program is autoStat.
 This will automatically stat-up your crops, terminating once Gr + Ga - Re is at least 52 (configurable) for all crops on the working farm.
 A trash can is recommended for this program.
-Maximum growth and resistance are also configurable options which default to 21 and 2, respectively.
+Maximum growth and resistance for parent crops are also configurable parameters which default to 21 and 2, respectively.
 To run, simply enter:

     autoStat

 The third program is autoSpread.
 This will automatically spread (duplicate) your crops if each new Gr + Ga - Re is at least 50 (configurable), terminating once the storage farm is full.
 A trash can is recommended for this program.
-Maximum growth and resistance are also configurable options which default to 23 and 2, respectively.
-When filling a parent slot on the working farm, the robot will follow the autoStat maximum growth and resistance instead.
+Maximum growth and resistance for new (child) crops are also configurable parameters which default to 23 and 2, respectively.
 To run, simply enter:

     autoSpread

 Fire and Forget.
-If you have brand new crops (ie. 1/1/1 spruce saplings) and want to automatically stat-up and start spreading. keepMutations in the config should be set to false (default), otherwise the storage farm will be overwritten once autoSpread begins.
+If you have brand new crops (ie. 1/1/1 spruce saplings) and want to automatically stat-up and start spreading.
+Note that keepMutations in the config should probably be set to false (default), otherwise the storage farm will be overwritten once autoSpread begins.
 To run, simply enter:

     autoStat && autoSpread